How Does Adult Driver’s Ed Work in Texas?

 Can You Take Adult Driver’s Ed Online?

-Yes, most adult driver’s ed courses in Texas are available online, allowing you to complete the course at your own pace from any device.
+Yes, most adult driver education courses in Texas are available online, allowing you to complete the material at your own pace from any device.

-This flexibility makes it easier for adult drivers to complete the requirement without attending in-person classes.
+This flexibility makes it easier for adult drivers to complete the requirement without attending in-person classes or adjusting their schedule.

 Do You Take the Written Test During the Course?

-Many state-approved adult driver’s ed courses include the written knowledge test as part of the program, allowing you to complete this requirement online.
+Many state-approved adult driver education courses include the written knowledge test as part of the program.

 What Happens After You Complete the Course?

-After completing adult driver’s ed, you will receive a certificate of completion that is required when applying for your driver’s license.
+After completing driver education, you will receive a certificate of completion that is required when applying for your driver’s license.

-This certificate verifies that you have met the education requirement and are eligible to move forward in the licensing process.
+This certificate verifies that you have met the education requirement and allows you to move forward in the licensing process.

-Learn more about how to receive your driver’s ed certificate of completion.
+For more details, see how to receive your driver’s ed certificate.

 Do You Still Need the ITAD Course?